rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 [SM64JSARCHIVE][sm64jsarchive] is an actively maintained fork of [sm64js]: a decompilation project of Super Mario 64 to JavaScript.
 Additional sidenote: The MMO servers are not always running for sm64jsarchive.

-The backend server, which is written in rust, is now live at <https://sm64jsarchive.com>
+The backend server, which is written in Rust, is now live at <https://sm64jsarchive.com>

 A successful stress test for the MMO feature was run on April 10th.